 - Requires ability to drive an automobile and sufficient mobility to access various work locations. - Requires manual and finger dexterity and hand-eye-arm coordination to write and to operate computers and a variety of general office equipment.
 Requires mobility to accomplish other desktop work, retrieve files, and to move to various locations - Requires visual acuity to read computer screens, printed materials, and detailed information; specific vision abilities required by this classification include close vision, distance vision and color vision, peripheral vision, depth perception, and the ability to adjust focus.
 Frequently required to talk, or hear effectively - May involve occasional kneeling, squatting, crouching, stooping, crawling, standing, bending, climbing (to stack, store or retrieve supplies or various office equipment or files) - Lifting and carrying up to 50 pounds occasionally with or without assistance (example: a box of copy paper)

 Education and Experience Required:

-Education: Master's degree in counseling, social work, or marriage and family therapy, psychology or Bachelor's degree in counseling, social work, or marriage and family therapy, psychology
+Education: Bachelor's degree in counseling, social work, psychology, or a related field.

-2 years of professional level work experience, not including internships or practicum Experience:
+Experience: 2 years of professional level work experience, not including internships or practicum